convissor/ubuntu_laptop_installation/readme.md

 ==========================

-Instructions and bash scripts for installing and configuring Ubuntu 14.04 (Trusty Tahr) on a PC laptop.
+Instructions and bash scripts for installing and configuring Ubuntu 14.04 (Trusty Tahr) or 13.10 (Saucy Salamander) on a PC laptop.
 Notable features:

 * Encrypts entire hard drive
 * Tracks all changes to `/etc` and `/usr/share/glib-2.0/schemas` via git